 Our parish priest will be more than happy to answer any questions you may have following your visit.
 No question is dumb or irrelevant.

-The services in our Parish are primarily celebrated in English, though you will hear ancient Greek in some of the hymns and readings.
+The services in our Parish are primarily celebrated in English, though you will occasionally hear ancient Greek in some of the hymns and readings.
 When we recite the Our Father, you will hear many languages representing our ethnically diverse congregation.

 While there is no specific dress code, the general rule is for men and women is to dress appropriately, modestly and respectfully, as before the Living God.
 Traditionally this has meant that women wear dresses or skirts that fall below the knee, while men wear pants.
 We ask that you not wear shorts, mini-skirts, tank tops, low-cut or strapless dresses (unless covered by a sweater, etc.).
 You may notice that some Orthodox women wear scarves on their heads (not hats), but this is not required.
 Men are asked not to wear head coverings (baseball caps, etc.) in the nave.